A Guide to Workers’ Compensation Claims in Alabama

 What Are the Time Limits on an Alabama Workers’ Comp Claim?

 There are important time limits that you must obey if you wish to be eligible for workers’ compensation in Alabama:

 - First, you must notify your employer of your injury or illness as soon as possible – at least within five days of its occurrence.

 - Then, your employer has 15 days to notify the Alabama Workers’ Compensation Division.

 - Once an insurance company receives the claim, it has 30 days to make its decision and pay the claimant, if applicable.

 - If you wish to file a lawsuit regarding your workers’ comp claim or work injury, you have two years from the date of the incident to do so.

 Before you accept a workers’ compensation settlement, contact Drake law Firm for a free case consultation.
-We can guide you through a workers’ comp claim and discuss the possibility of filing a personal injury lawsuit for a workplace accident instead.
+Our knowledgable Birmingham workplace accident lawyers can guide you through a workers’ comp claim and discuss the possibility of filing a personal injury lawsuit for a workplace accident instead.